Causality-Respecting Adaptive Refinement for PINNs: Enabling Precise Interface Evolution in Phase Field Modeling: Enhanced PINNs: Integrating Residual-Based Adaptive Refinement and Causality Training

 We propose the following algorithm for implementing the Residual-Based Adaptive Refinement (RBAR) method in the context of causality:

 In each causality training cycle, we implement an adaptive learning rate scheduler based on the Stochastic Gradient Descent with Warm Restarts method proposed by Loshchilov and Hutter \cite{loshchilov2016sgdr}.
-This approach dynamically adjusts the learning rate throughout the training process, following a cyclical pattern where the rate initially starts high, gradually decreases to a predefined value or zero, and then restarts.
+The learning rate, $l_r$, is dynamically adjusted using a cosine decay schedule: it starts at $l_r = 5\times 10^{-3}$, gradually decreases to a predefined minimum or zero, and then restarts in successive cycles to facilitate stable training.
 This cyclical strategy offers several advantages: it facilitates efficient exploration of the loss landscape in the early stages of each cycle, allows for fine-tuning and convergence to optimal value as the rate decreases, and helps the model escape suboptimal local minima through periodic restarts.
 By employing this technique, we significantly enhance the robustness of our RBAR-causality based PINNs framework, effectively mitigating the risk of convergence to erroneous solutions that may arise from consistently high learning rates, while also avoiding the premature convergence often associated with monotonically decreasing rates.
 Furthermore, this approach aligns well with the iterative nature of our RBAR-Causality method, as each refinement stage can benefit from a fresh cycle of the learning rate schedule, potentially leading to improved adaptation to the refined mesh structure.